dotnet/docs/docs/ai/conceptual/prompt-engineering-dotnet.md

 Models that support text generation often don't require any specific format, but you should organize your prompts so it's clear what's an instruction and what's an example.
 Models that support chat-based apps use three roles to organize completions: a system role that controls the chat, a user role to represent user input, and an assistant role for responding to users.
 Divide your prompts into messages for each role:

-- [**System messages**](/azure/ai-services/openai/concepts/advanced-prompt-engineering?pivots=programming-language-chat-completions#system-message) give the model instructions about the assistant.
+- [*System messages*](/azure/ai-services/openai/concepts/advanced-prompt-engineering?pivots=programming-language-chat-completions#system-message) give the model instructions about the assistant.
 A prompt can have only one system message, and it must be the first message.
-- **User messages** show examples or historical prompts, or contain instructions for the assistant.
+- *User messages* include prompts from the user and show examples, historical prompts, or contain instructions for the assistant.
 An example chat completion must have at least one user message.
-- **Assistant messages** show example or historical completions, and must contain a response to the preceding user message.
+- *Assistant messages* show example or historical completions, and must contain a response to the preceding user message.
 Assistant messages aren't required, but if you include one it must be paired with a user message to form an example.

 ## Use instructions to improve the completion

 An instruction is text that tells the model how to respond.
 An instruction can be a directive or an imperative:

-- _Directives_ tell the model how to behave, but aren't simple commands&mdash;think character setup for an improv actor: **"You're helping students learn about U.S. history, so talk about the U.S. unless they specifically ask about other countries."**
+- *Directives* tell the model how to behave, but aren't simple commands&mdash;think character setup for an improv actor: **"You're helping students learn about U.S. history, so talk about the U.S. unless they specifically ask about other countries."**
-- _Imperatives_ are unambiguous commands for the model to follow. **"Translate to Tagalog:"**
+- *Imperatives* are unambiguous commands for the model to follow. **"Translate to Tagalog:"**

-Because they're open-ended, directives are more flexible than imperatives:
+Directives are more open-ended and flexible than imperatives:

 - You can combine several directives in one instruction.
 - Instructions usually work better when you use them with examples.
 However, because imperatives are unambiguous commands, models don't need examples to understand them (though you might use an example to show the model how to format responses).
 Because a directive doesn't tell the model exactly what to do, each example can help the model work better.